MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Evolve-Simplify-Optimize Loop

 The algorithm follows an evolve-simplify-optimize loop.
 First, it applies mutations and crossovers to generate new expressions.
-Then it applies algebraic simplifications using DynamicExpressions.jl’s `simplify_tree!` and `combine_operators`.
-Finally, it uses Optim.jl-based methods to optimize numerical constants (with AD backend specified in `Options`).
+Then it applies algebraic simplifications using [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl)'s `simplify_tree!` and `combine_operators`.
+Finally, it uses traditional optimization methods to optimize numerical constants (with AD backend specified in `Options`, or falling back to finite differences).

 ### Adaptive Parsimony